"When you stop expecting people to be perfect, you can like them for who they are."

 For example, if you had a bad day at work, you may expect your partner to be loving and gentle with you when you get home.
 But if they had a bad day at work too, they may be in no mood to be loving and gentle.

 When they don’t act the way you want them to you may say, “You are making me feel even worse than I did at work!”
 In actuality, though, that is not true, you are simply making yourself feel worse because they didn’t do what you wanted them to do.

 When you can step back and see that you are the master of your own emotions, you will be able to really allow your partner to be their true selves without blame and guilt, and you will be much happier in the long run.

 So, don’t expect your partner to act a certain way or do something you want them to do.
 And even if you do, don’t let your emotions and behaviors be guided by what they do.
 Make it a habit of choosing appropriate responses for whatever they do so that you and them can feel good.

 Just as you are unique, your relationship is unique.
-If you compare your relationship to other people’s relationships, and expect your relationship to be like their's, you are in for a whirlwind of pain!
+If you compare your relationship to other people’s relationships, and expect your relationship to be like theirs, you are in for a world of pain!

 - Good communication